Canterbury suburb profile

 Canterbury property market performance

-Canterbury's property market has shown robust growth over the past 12 months, particularly in the housing sector.
-House values have increased by 9.5%, with the median house price reaching $3.69 million.
-In contrast, the unit market has remained stagnant, with no change in median unit value, reflecting a lack of demand or available data for units.
+Canterbury's property market has experienced significant growth over the past 12 months, particularly in the housing sector.
+House values have surged by 21.3%, with the median house price reaching $3.08 million.
+Meanwhile, unit values have seen a more modest increase of 6.4%, bringing the median unit price to $988,000.

-Sales activity has been moderate, with 20 houses and 7 units sold in the past three months.
-Houses are taking longer to sell, with a median of 69 days on the market, compared to 47 days for units, indicating a quicker turnover in the unit market despite the stagnant price growth.
+Sales activity has been robust, with 34 houses and 18 units sold over the past three months.
+Houses are taking longer to sell, with a median of 55 days on the market, compared to 45 days for units, indicating a slightly quicker turnover in the unit market.

 | Houses | Units | |